Chapter 9 Leaving Home

 “Andrew, you can come to me with anything.
 I have grown to trust you and love you.
 What did you think I would do?”

-“I knew you would back me up… in the end.
-But I couldn’t risk you getting in the way of Dylan, and I couldn’t risk another human’s life.
+I couldn’t risk you getting in that A.I.s way, and when the Mayone left, I could feel your vulnerability and knew Mesaland was in trouble.
+I couldn’t risk another human’s life.
 Elizabeth, I was here to help your kind.”

-When Dylan was deactivated, the Hagor showed up in Mesaland.
+When Dylan was deactivated and the Mayone administrators had left the humans, the Hagor appeared in Mesaland.
 Sammie’s threat from hoodlums outside their little town put Andrew in an impossible position.
 He had reacted in the only way he could if his loyalty and compassion were for humans and not the Mayone.
 He chose to protect Sammie and, in turn, protect Elizabeth from the fallout of that decision.
 Elizabeth looked up, tears rolling down her face but a smile shining through.
-She hit the table and stood up.

 “How did this happen?”
 Dr. Murray asked.
 He was now assisting Dr. Perez, the Secretary of Health & Human Services, with the support of the President’s husband.
 This was a significant addition.